M5, your new favorite globular cluster | EarthSky.org

 As you gaze at M5, you’re looking at an object that’s around 13 billion years old, more than twice the age of our solar system, and almost as ancient as the universe itself.
 Considering that M5 lies some 25,000 light-years distant, we can only imagine what this stellar city would look like if it were at the Pleiades’ distance of 430 light-years!

 How to find M5.
 M5 is located in the constellation Serpens Caput (the Serpent’s Head).
-It is highest up in the south at about 10 p.m (11 p.m.
-Daylight Saving Time) in mid-June.
-Because the stars (and star clusters) return to the same place in the sky some 2 hours earlier with each passing month, it’s highest in the sky around 8 p.m.
-(9 p.m.
-Daylight Time) in mid-July.
+It is highest up in the south at about 10 p.m (11 p.m. daylight saving time) in mid-June.
+Because the stars (and star clusters) return to the same place in the sky some two hours earlier with each passing month, it’s highest in the sky around 8 p.m.
+(9 p.m. daylight saving time) in mid-July.

-Using a fist at an arm’s length for a guide, M5 resides a good 2 fist-widths to the southeast of yellow-orange Arcturus, summertime’s brightest star.
+Using a fist at arm’s length for a guide, M5 resides a good two fist-widths to the southeast of yellow-orange Arcturus, summertime’s brightest star.
 M5 is also three fist-widths to the east of blue-white Spica, the brightest star in the constellation Virgo.

 Plus, M5 is about one fist-width to the north (above) Zubeneschamali.
-These stars give you at least a rough idea of M5 whereabouts in the heavens.
+These stars give you at least a rough idea of M5’s whereabouts in the heavens.

 Practiced skygazers star-hop to M5 by way of two faint yet visible Virgo stars: 109 Virginis and 110 Virginis.
 They draw an imaginary line from 109 Virginis through 110 Virginis, and go twice the distance to land on the star 5 Serpentis.
 M5 is only 1/3 degree to the northwest (upper right) of this star.
 The distance from 109 Virginis to M5 spans about 8 degrees of sky.
-For reference, the width of 4 fingers at an arm length away approximates 8 degrees.
+For reference, the width of four fingers at arm’s length away approximates 8 degrees.

-Bottom line: M5, or Messier 5, is a globular star cluster and very beautiful to see.
-How to find it, here.
+Bottom line: M5, or Messier 5, is a beautiful globular star cluster.
+How to find M5 in your sky.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.